rotki/rotki/docs/faq.rst

 Why should I subscribe?
 What's planned for the future in Premium?
 ===========================================================================

-From here and on Rotkehlchen premium will be getting a lot of features.
+From here and on Rotki premium will be getting a lot of features.
 In no particular order:

 - More statistic and analytics on the app
 - Special overlays in the app over existing data providing more information.
 For example when you have broken even with an asset, if you are on the red, if you are on the green e.t.c.